ITE-Curbside/curbside-management-tool/README.md

 ## Sample_data

-The Sample data provided allows a user to become familiar with the Tool and the required data to run the Tool and receive outputs if they do not have their own curbside data available.
+The sample data provided allows a user to become familiar with the Tool and the required data to run the Tool and receive outputs if they do not have their own curbside data available.
+The sample data folder includes a completed worksheet showing the outputs of the sample data set from Pittsburgh, PA, USA.